Genometric/MSPC/README.md

     Vahid Jalili, Matteo Matteucci, Marco Masseroli, Marco J. Morelli;
     Using combined evidence from replicates to evaluate ChIP-seq peaks.
     Bioinformatics 2015; 31 (17): 2761-2769. doi: 10.1093/bioinformatics/btv293

-## Download and Documentation
-All releases of MSPC are available for [download from this page](https://github.com/Genometric/MSPC/tree/master/Downloads).
-For documentation, check wiki pages for [quick start](https://github.com/Genometric/MSPC/wiki/Quick-Start) and [detailed description of arguments](https://github.com/Genometric/MSPC/wiki/Arguments-in-details).

 ## Graphical version
 [MuSERA](Musera.codeplex.com) is a graphical tool that efficiently implements MSPC for comparative evaluation of ChIP-seq and DNase-seq samples.
 Additionally, it facilitates the assessment of replicates by integrating common pipelines such as _functional analysis_, _nearest feature distance distribution_, _chromosome-wide statistics_, _plotting features_, and an _integrated genome browser_.